Jacob Hoggard

-Jacob William Hoggard (born July 9, 1984) is a Canadian musician who was the lead singer for the pop rock band Hedley.
+Jacob William Hoggard is a Canadian musician who was the lead singer for the pop rock band Hedley.
 Hoggard competed on the second season of Canadian Idol in 2004, where he placed third.

 In 2018, Hoggard was arrested and charged with sexual assault against two women.
 In 2022, he was convicted on one count of sexual assault causing bodily harm, and acquitted on the other charge.
 He was sentenced to five years imprisonment.
 In 2024, he was found not guilty of a third charge of sexual assault by a jury in northeastern Ontario.
 After an appeal was dismissed by the Ontario Court of Appeal in 2024, Hoggard began serving a five-year sentence.

 Early life

-Jacob Hoggard was born on July 9, 1984, in Burnaby, British Columbia, Canada.
+Jacob Hoggard was born in Burnaby, British Columbia, Canada.
 He was raised in Abbotsford, British Columbia, and Surrey, British Columbia.
 He is of partial Italian origin.
 He was educated in Surrey, British Columbia, at Senator Reid Elementary School and Mennonite Educational Institute, Yale Secondary School in Abbotsford and at L.A.
 Matheson Secondary School, he was also in the City Central Learning Centre.
 Before appearing on Canadian Idol, Hoggard worked as a construction worker.